-The resulting payout for NEOs was 64.31% of target based upon the goal achievement listed above and calculated as such: (2/3 x 79.8% EPS achievement + 1/3 x 33.0% KPI achievement).
+The resulting payout for NEOs was 91.9% of target based upon the goal achievement listed above and calculated as such: (2/3 x 92.0% EPS achievement + 1/3 x 91.7% KPI achievement).

 The formulas used to calculate both plan and actual performance are further outlined in our Profit Sharing Plan.
 However, from time to time unplanned events occur that are not explicitly detailed within the Profit Sharing Plan.
 In such instances, the Compensation Committee reviews the scenarios and determines how specific events should be accounted for under the Profit Sharing Plan.
 The intent when making such decisions is to ensure the impact to the Profit Sharing Plan is fair to both participants and shareholders.
-The Committee reviewed and determined the treatment of the following items, among others, which impacted the earnings calculation used in the Profit Sharing Plan: impairment charges, impact on earnings related to the closed restaurants, and the accrual for an impending legal settlement.
+The Committee reviewed and determined the treatment of the following items, among others, which impacted the earnings calculation used in the Profit Sharing Plan: impairment charges, acquisition charges, losses on sales of assets, severance costs, impact on earnings related to closed restaurants, and net gains from legal settlements.